international employment law firm alliance L&E Global

 a) Compliance for Incorporation of a Limitada

-Since the enactment of Law No. 13,874, of September 20, 2019 (usually referred to as Economic Freedom Act), a Limitada can be formed with one (1) or more partners, also known as quotaholders, whether or not Brazilian resident individuals or legal entities.
-A partner who is not a Brazilian resident must appoint a Brazilian resident (lawyer, or other partner or manager of the Brazilian company) as its legal representative, with powers to vote and deliberate on the Limitada’s quotaholders’ meetings, to receive service of process on behalf of the non-resident partner with respect to company matters, and another or the Brazilian resident to represent the foreign partner before Brazilian tax authorities.
-The Limitada shall be managed by at least one (1) manager, who must be a Brazilian citizen or a foreigner resident in Brazil, holder of the appropriate visa.
+A Limitada can be formed with one (1) or more partners, also known as quotaholders, whether or not Brazilian resident individuals or legal entities.
+A non-resident partner must appoint a Brazilian resident (lawyer, or other partner or manager of the Brazilian company) as its legal representative, with powers to vote and deliberate on the quotaholders’ meetings, to receive service of process on behalf of the non-resident partner with respect to company matters, and to represent before Brazilian tax authorities.
+In addition, foreign partners must be registered before the Brazilian Central Bank and the Brazilian Revenue (Receita Federal do Brasil – RFB), with the obtainment of the related National Register of Legal Entity (Cadastro Nacional de Pessoa Jurídica – CNPJ).

 The incorporation of a Limitada requires the execution of its Articles of Association (Contrato Social) in the Portuguese language.
 As required by law, some items must be necessarily included in the Articles of Association, including (i) the name of the partners and respective personal data; (ii) the name of the Limitada, which must include its purpose and the expression “Limitada” (or its abbreviated form “Ltda.”) and may not be identical or similar to the name of a pre-existing company; (iii) the address of the head office; (iv) the company purposes, which must be clearly described; (v) the company’s term of duration, which may be determined or indefinite; (vi) the company’ corporate capital and information about whether or not it is fully paid-in and the payment term of the subscribed capital; (vii) each partner’s participation in the corporate capital and a statement that the liability of each partner is limited to the company’s subscribed capital; and (viii) the person(s) who shall be the manager(s) of the company and their powers.
+There is no minimum capital requirement for incorporation, and dividends may be distributed proportionally or non-proportionally to the equity interest held by the quota holders, as agreed in the Articles of Association.

 In general, no prior governmental consents or approvals are required for the incorporation of a Limitada.
 However, some specific types of entities (e.g., branches of foreign entities, foreign governmental authorities, among others) may be required to obtain prior consents or approvals before the Executive Branch of the Federal Government, which according to Section 1.124 of Law No. 10,406, of January 10, 2002 (“Brazilian Civil Code”), provided that no other term is set forth in the Law, this authorisation shall be deemed to have expired if such entity does not commence operating within twelve (12) months counted as of the publication of the authorisation.
-Also note, that depending on the activity to be performed by the legal entity, such as, rendering of energy or telecommunication services, air companies, etc., it might be necessary to obtain the prior approval or authorisation from regulatory agencies.
+Depending on the activity to be performed by the legal entity, such as rendering of energy or telecommunication services, air companies, etc., it might be necessary to obtain prior approval or authorisation from regulatory agencies.

 Upon conclusion of the aforementioned verification and once the partners or their legal representatives, as the case may be, execute the Articles of Association, the following steps have to be taken in order to have the company fully qualified to do business in Brazil: